Purpose of this policy

 Schools need to use digital technologies as an integral component of their learning and teaching programs safely and responsibly.

 Note: Schools enrolling international students must ensure that no more than 25% of the student's total course is undertaken by distance or online learning.
 International students cannot be enrolled exclusively in distance or online learning units in any compulsory study period (defined as two terms of one semester).
-See: School Resource Kit and Quality Standards under Department resources
+See: ISP Quality Standards and School Resources under Department resources

 Available resources to support using digital technologies